benansell/lobo/README.md

 lobo --watch
 ```

-Lobo will then check that the elm-package.json files in the application
+Lobo will then check that the elm.json and lobo.json files are in-sync.
-directory and tests directory are in-sync.
-If they are out of sync it
+If they are out of sync it will ask you if the tests lobo.json can be
-will ask you if the tests elm-package.json can be updated.
+updated.

 Lobo will then attempt to generate the test suite and build the tests,
 if this fails the errors from elm make will be displayed